Educational Programs and Operations Renewal Levy

-On February 13, 2018 voters in the Deer Park School District will be asked to renew the Educational Programs and Operations levy, which expires in 2018.
-Presently, approximately 16% of Deer Park School District’s annual budget is funded through the approval of local levy collections.
+On February 9, 2021 voters in the Deer Park School District will be asked to renew the Educational Programs and Operations levy, which expires in 2021.
+Presently, approximately $4.5 million of Deer Park School District’s annual revenue is funded through taxpayer support of the local levy (total revenues for the 2020-21 school year are estimated at over $41 million) – the amount approved by local taxpayers is matched by the state in the form of “local effort assistance” (LEA) dollars.

-Thanks for taking a moment to learn more about how the Educational Programs and Operations Levy supports programs and people in Deer Park Schools.
-In the information below you will find answers to some frequently asked questions regarding the Educational Programs and Operations levy.
-Additionally, further details are available in an information brief available for download by CLICKING HERE.
-If you would like to speak with someone regarding the upcoming levy election, please call either Superintendent Travis Hanson (e-mail) at 464-5507 or the District’s Business Manager Shauna Ferguson (e-mail) at 464-5506.
+Many of the most frequently asked questions are answered below; thanks for taking a moment to learn more about how the Educational Programs and Operations Levy supports programs and people in Deer Park Schools.
+Additional details are available in a fact flyer available for download by clicking on the following link: Educational Programs and Operations Renewal Levy – Fact Flyer.
+If you would like to speak with someone regarding the upcoming levy election, please contact either Superintendent Travis Hanson (e-mail) at 464-5507 or the District’s Business Manager Shauna Ferguson (e-mail) at 464-5506.

 Answers to a number of frequently asked questions about the Educational Programs and Operations Levy.